 The default for the value for the endstop position is -0.5 as a safety factor to prevent crashing the nozzle into the print surface during initial operations.
 This value should be set to the exact distance that the Z endstop triggers relative to the print surface.

 The Z endstop position must already be set in Klipper.
-The endstop much be functioning and trigger appropriately during all homing operations.
+The endstop must be functioning and trigger appropriately during all homing operations.

 The Z endstop calibration process can be performed with the printer (both hot end and build surface) either hot or cold.
 Klipper is written with the assumption that the Z endstop calibration is performed cold.
 While it is calibrated using a 0.1 mm gap, it expects movement from thermal expansion to take up that space.